 Many people have asked me about the photograph that I used for the cover of Colonial Desire.
 I spent quite a long time looking for a cover image for the book.
 I wanted a photograph that would represent colonial desire

-colonial desire, not discussed in the book--the slaughter of game.
+different form of colonial desire, not discussed in the book--the slaughter of game.
 I must have seen thousands of photographs of dead carcases, often with the killer posing in the foreground.
 Some of the animals that had been shot dead in the photographs are now extinct.
 I found it hard to keep going through this photographic necropolis.

 Finally I found this photograph in an album in Rhodes House

 Library, Oxford.
 There was little information given inside about it, no names or dates.
 The album consists of photographs taken in British East Africa, probably from the late nineteenth century.
 The photographs for the most part record the building of a railway line.
 The men photographed here were probably engineers, and reappear in several of the photographs.
 This particular photograph has the caption ‘Picnic (?)’.
 What is very rare about the image is that the European men are

-together with their African ‘wives’, who would doubtless have travelled with them as they worked on the railway.
+pictured here together with their African ‘wives’, who would doubtless have travelled with them as they worked on the railway.
 It was very unusual for European men to have themselves photographed in this way, creating a permanent record of their local domestic arrangements in the colonies.
 Only one is hiding his face behind the tent flap, very different in aspect to the relaxed man in the foreground on the left who holds a child on his knee and stares directly at the camera.
-The symmetry of the
+The

-Europeans in white, relaxing in domestic comfort with the African women, three of whom are wearing dresses made from the same cloth, gives the image a formal quality that adds to its enigmatic aura.
+symmetry of the Europeans in white, relaxing in domestic comfort with the African women, three of whom are wearing dresses made from the same cloth, gives the image a formal quality that adds to its enigmatic aura.